H0llyW00dzZ/fibervalidator/README.md

 More features and validation capabilities will be added in the future to enhance the middleware's functionality and cater to a wider range of validation scenarios.

+> [!NOTE]
+> This repository will focus on maintaining and adding more features only for Fiber v2 for the following reasons:
+> - Fiber v2 is already stable
+> - It's easy to implement middleware features that are missing (since I am familiar with many Fiber 2 signatures) or other.

 ## Benchmark

 ```sh